-Batteries can be hazardous to our health when they are not stored and cared for correctly.
-Long term battery storage requires specific considerations to ensure that the battery won’t leak, explode, or ruin other batteries.
-There are also things you can do to prolong the life of commonly used batteries.
+Not to mention, batteries can be hazardous when they’re not stored and cared for correctly.
+Long-term battery storage requires specific considerations to ensure the battery won’t leak, explode, or ruin other batteries.
+You can also do things to prolong the life of commonly used batteries.

-We’ve put together a straightforward guide that discusses how to store batteries as well as how to care for batteries while in use.
-We’ll explain how to dispose of batteries safely, the best place to put them, and some other factors that might be unfamiliar to you.
+We’ve put together a straightforward guide that discusses how to store batteries long-term as well as how to care for batteries while in use.
+We’ll explain how to dispose of batteries safely, the best place to put them, and some other factors that might be new to you.

 If you’re looking for specific battery care information, feel free to skip ahead using the links below.
 Although, you might benefit from reading the entire guide.
 Let’s get started!

+- Choose the optimal environment.
 Store batteries in a dry environment at room temperature or slightly cooler.
-Avoid storing batteries in extreme temperatures that range from hot to below freezing.
+Avoid storing batteries in extreme temperatures that range from hot to below-freezing.

 Storing batteries in cooler temperatures might lengthen the life of some batteries, but this isn’t necessary for many household batteries.

 It isn’t always easy to control a home storage environment, especially if it’s your attic or garage!
 That’s why we recommend investing in a climate-controlled storage unit if you can.